QM-ToT: A Medical Tree of Thoughts Reasoning Framework for Quantized Model: Experiments

 \subsection{Performance Comparison Analysis}

 In this section, we evaluate the performance of ToT across LLaMA2-70b, LLaMA3-70b, Qwen2.5-72b on the MiniTest and LLaMA3.1-8b on MedQA-USMLE test set.

 TABLE~\ref{tab:1} presents the accuracy of quantized (int4) LLMs on the MedQA-USMLE dataset across different reasoning methods.
 It highlights the progressive improvement in accuracy from CoT-AVG to QM-ToT, showcasing the effectiveness of more sophisticated reasoning techniques.
 For instance, LLaMA2-70b improves from 34\% under CoT-AVG to 50.25\% with QM-ToT, demonstrating a significant gain.
 The results emphasize the consistent superiority of QM-ToT over simpler methods like CoT-SC and ToT, as seen across all models except LLaMA3-70b, including smaller ones like LLaMA3.1-8b, which improves from 58.77\% (CoT-AVG) to 69.49\% (QM-ToT).
-The reason for the decrease in LLaMA3-70b might becasue of its first-class medical task performance (84\% in MedQA) compared to the evaluator model (deepseek-v3, 85\% in MedQA).
-So the evaluator model can hardly provide effective ratings.
+For LLaMA3-70B, QM-ToT obtains 79.70\%, which is close to CoT-SC at 80.00\%.
+Given the 400-question MiniTest size and the overlapping confidence intervals, this small difference should be treated as statistically indistinguishable rather than as evidence of degradation.

 Fig.~\ref{fig:example} presents an example of different solutions to the same question.
 Compared to the CoT solution's misleading at the beginning, the ToT-generated solution is more detailed.
 Moreover, it is evident that even two different paths starting from the same point (step 1) may result in significantly different scores.
 The divergent directions taken in their subsequent steps lead to different outcomes.
 The low score solution focused on incorrect diagnostic features in step 3, which led to an incorrect solution.
 But This further demonstrates that the QM-ToT method can effectively break down problems and enable the model to approach problems from multiple perspectives.